 Tasting HEIMAT – discover the taste of Germany

-Heimat, that's what people in Germany call the place where they feel at home.
+Heimat—that’s what people in Germany call the place where they feel at home.
 But what does home actually taste like?
-Very diverse – at least in Germany: discover the culinary roots of six German metropolises in the new Business Class menus.
-Michelin-star chefs Julia Komp and Dennis Puchert have developed these regional dishes to bring the taste of Heimat on board.
+Very diverse—at least in Germany.
+Discover the culinary roots of five German cities on the Business Class menus, and treat yourself to the varied taste of regional dishes.

-The Bavarian dishes are hearty!
-Obatzter, onion gravy, and meat loaf, among other things, are served here.
-So even above the clouds it tastes as if the ingredients came directly from the famous Viktualienmarkt in Munich's old town.
-By the way, you can visit the market every day to get to know even more Bavarian delicacies.
-We wish you "An Guadn!"
+Bavarian dishes such as Obatzda, red onions, and meat salad, among other things, are hearty!
+So even above the clouds it tastes as if the ingredients came directly from the famous Viktualienmarkt in Munich’s old town.
+By the way, you can visit the market every day to discover even more Bavarian delicacies.
+We wish you “An Guadn!”

-From dinner with a view of the Elbe to the fish market: Hamburg cuisine is all about seafaring.
-No wonder, because here there is always a salty breeze blowing from the sea.
-You can also feel a hint of it on board, for example when we serve you a crab salad with a beetroot and potato terrine as an appetiser.
-Tastes like fresh from the coast!
+From dinner overlooking the Elbe to the fish market, Hamburg’s cuisine is all about seafaring.
+No wonder, because there’s always a salty breeze blowing from the sea in this city.
+You can also feel a hint of it on board, when we serve you an appetizer of beetroot and potato terrine with smoked salmon trout, for example.
+Tastes like it’s fresh from the coast!